awslabs/aws-crt-s3-benchmarks/workloads/README.md

 They're so annoying to author, we came up the idea of separate src files and a build script.

-But you can still write a `.run.json` benchmark without a src file, if you want to do weird things that aren't officially supported by the build script.
+But you can still write a `.run.json` workload without a src file, if you want to do weird things that aren't officially supported by the build script.
-But once we have a bunch of benchmarks doing that weird thing, consider adding support in the build script.
+But once we have a bunch of workloads doing that weird thing, consider adding support in the build script.

 ### Specification: .src.json